Urban Innovation

 Outstanding candidates are closer than many companies think.
 We’re passionate about developing a talent pipeline and recruiting from the communities we call home.
 Our Future Leaders program gives Newark high school students hands-on skill development through internships, where they work side-by-side with Audible employees.
 Our development workshops, collaborations with nonprofits like Per Scholas that train people for tech sector jobs, and customer care community recruiting help build a strong pool of qualified local candidates for Audible and other companies in Newark.

 Two in five customer care employees are hired through Audible’s recruiting efforts in Newark and collaboration with community and workforce organizations, including Newark Works, Covenant House, Veterans Administration, and Newark Public Schools.
 The program prepares job seekers for the hiring process with résumé reviews and mock interviews, and boosts their job readiness with workshops on effective communication, critical thinking, and time management.
-Not only does this help candidates build the skills necessary for careers at Audible, it gives them the tools they need to succeed at other Newark companies, strengthening the city’s future as a center of innovation.
+Not only does this help candidates build the skills necessary for careers at Audible, it gives them the tools they need to succeed at other Newark companies, strengthening the city’s future.

 Audible employee Marlesha Ross stands in the front of the frame wearing a blue shirt with gold links designed on it with Audible's large cafeteria in its Newark office blurred in the background.